 Spring is an excellent time to attend to the Liver and Gall Bladder by cleansing the body of the fats and heavier foods of the Winter.

-If you feel that your liver is somewhat burdened, I recommend that you go on a Cleanse, either a 10 or 28-day detox program or a more moderate one-day detox.
+If you feel that your liver is somewhat burdened, I recommend that you go on a Cleanse, either a 10 or 28-day detox program or a more moderate Three-day Cleanse.
 You can also use the following herbs to cleanse and tonify your Wood element:

 • Dandelion is an overall liver cleanser and tonic.
 Particularly effective for PMS (premenstrual syndrome), mood swings, bloating and breast tenderness